James Borrego Finalizing A Deal To Coach The Charlotte Hornets

 There is a strong possibility that center Dwight Howard will return for his second season with the Hornets.

 Dwight Howard had a career renaissance of sorts this past season under former Charlotte Hornets’ head coach Steve Clifford.
 Howard showed flashes of the same bounce in his step that he had during years as a perennial NBA all-star.
-His averages of 16.6 points, 12.5 rebounds, and 1.6 blocks per game served as proof that it was Howard was his best season since the 2013-14 campaign with the Houston Rockets.
+His averages of 16.6 points, 12.5 rebounds, and 1.6 blocks per game served as proof that it was his best season since the 2013-14 campaign with the Houston Rockets.

 Beyond Kemba Walker and Dwight Howard, much of the Hornets’ roster remains a question mark.